benevpi/RP2040_micropython_dma/README.md

 This DMAs into a PIO TX FIFO.
 It *should* work on almost any PIO program.
 RX FIFOs can be made to work.

+Now implemented control blocks so there's one DMA chain that can DMA into another to restart it (or start it at another point).
+This doesn't allow infinate looping (you'd need the interrupts for that).

 Limitations
 ===========
 As far as I can see, there's no way to access the DMA interrupts.